top of page

 This is called the "Deceptively Obvious Decision"

 Most people answer "yes" to at least one - and often both - of these questions.
 This means changing our minds can be difficult.
 Changing our mind is the expression of our free will.
-A core theme of this article is that we are predisposed to not changing our mind.
+This article's core premise is that we are predisposed to not changing our mind.
 This predisposition creates a natural tension with expressing our free will.
 Sometimes not changing our mind is the right thing to do.
 However, this predisposition creates a lemming-like bias contrary to free will.
-Recognizing the tension and applying good decision tools are essential for accurately expressing our free will.
+Recognizing the tension and applying good decision processes are essential for accurately expressing our free will.

 To start, we explore how to express our free will by investigating how beliefs impact our ability to change our minds.
 Our beliefs furnish readily available, time-saving, and attention-grabbing decision suggestions.
 Beliefs are cognitive features tuned to a world where personal decisions lead to success or survival.
 Beliefs are automatically activated when uncertainty weighs upon a decision.
 Beliefs are like uncertainty gap fillers.
 Unfortunately, fixed beliefs become rapidly outdated in our dynamic environment.
 Some beliefs may be helpful, but the new situation may not fit the older belief.
 So partially fitting beliefs will then represent information needed for a decision.
 The challenge is that this older representation tends to lack accuracy based on the inevitable uncertainty rendered by new, incomplete, or inaccurate data.
 Belief inertia results from our many cognitive biases.
 Belief inertia delays or obscures belief updating, which further reduces our belief-guided decision accuracy.